 As well as landed feudal knights and their resident followers, there were many itinerant mercenaries who would fight for pay.
 When between contracts, companies of such sellswords would terrorize and pillage common people and, if the company was strong enough, towns, castles and religious houses.
 In the 14th century, France, Italy and the lands around them were plagued with such mercenaries.

 Outlaws and bandits

-Imprisonment was little used as a punishment in the middle ages; prisons were largely for suspect awaiting trial.
+Imprisonment was little used as a punishment in the middle ages; prisons were largely for suspects awaiting trial.
 Punishments short of execution often tended to push the criminal out of respectable society: either directly by banishment and/or outlawry; or indirectly as with branding or mutilating criminals so that others could see they were not to be trusted.
-Many criminals fled before enforcement could catch up with them, hiding out in woods and hills, or moving to areas where they were strangers, with no criminal suspicions but also no position or property.
+Many criminals fled even before enforcement could catch up with them, hiding out in woods and hills, or moving to areas where they were strangers, with no criminal suspicions but also no position or property.
 So there were many who had fallen foul of the law, ejected from normal society and making their way as best they could.
 These sometimes formed groups, living in hidden camps off the beaten track and not infrequently led by men of higher birth (see above).
 Deprived of normal means of livelihood and with little left to lose they tended to survive by theft, waylaying travellers or robbing settlements.
 Roads through unpopulated areas were often known as haunts of these bandits, and travellers moved through them in sizeable armed groups whenever possible.